Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 All the changes of committed transactions should be persistent.

-→No torn updates.
+-  No torn updates.

-→No changes from failed transactions.
+-  No changes from failed transactions.

 The DBMS can use either logging or shadow paging to ensure that all changes are durable.

 # 16. Two Phase Locking

+**Readings:** Chapter 15.1-15.3, 15.9

 **S-LOCK**: Shared locks for reads.